U2: The Joshua Tree anniversary tours and Songs of Experience (2016–2019)

-Songs of Surrender and concert residency at Sphere (2020–current)
+Songs of Surrender and concert residency at Sphere (2020–2025)

 Over a two-year period during lockdowns for the COVID-19 pandemic, the group worked on Songs of Surrender, an album of re-recorded and reinterpreted versions of 40 songs from their back catalogue.
 Largely the effort of the Edge and Bono, the album was recorded with collaborators that included Bob Ezrin, Duncan Stewart, Declan Gaffney, and Stjepan Hauser.
 The reimagined songs feature stripped-down and acoustic arrangements, in different keys and tempos and often with re-written lyrics.
 The project was conceived as a companion to Bono's memoir Surrender: 40 Songs, One Story.

 In October 2022, several media outlets reported that U2 were in discussions to sign with Irving Azoff and his son Jeffrey of Full Stop Management, following the end of Guy Oseary's nine-year tenure as the band's manager.

 After releasing his memoir in November 2022, Bono embarked on a book tour that month called "Stories of Surrender", initially consisting of 14 dates across North America and Europe.
 During the shows, Bono performed U2 songs in stripped-down arrangements mirroring those from Songs of Surrender.
 The record was released in March 2023.
 It was the group's first number-one album in the UK since 2009, but sales quickly tapered off; it charted in the UK for three weeks, and in the US for one week after reaching number five.
 The album's release coincided with a television documentary film, Bono & The Edge: A Sort of Homecoming, With Dave Letterman, that premiered on Disney+.
 In April, Bono resumed his "Stories of Surrender" book tour with an 11-show residency at the Beacon Theatre in New York City.